Apheresis Services

 Rheumatoid Arthritis

-Pediatric procedures are performed by our nurses at your facility.
+Apheresis procedures are performed by our nurses at your facility.
 We work with your onsite physicians to write the orders.
 We do not provide onsite medical supervision; however, our physicians with expertise in clinical apheresis are available by phone for consultation.
-To facilitate this relationship, please contact our administration at 817-412-5158 to establish a contract.
+To facilitate this relationship, please contact Hospital Relations to establish a contract.
 We will need to get staff credentialed in your facility if we have not worked there previously.
 If we already have a working relationship with you, call 972-788-0650 to schedule a procedure.

 Cellular Therapy Collections

-The Clinical Apheresis team at Carter BloodCare provides comprehensive support for hematopoietic progenitor cell (HPC) transplant programs, including the harvest (collection) of HPCs.
+The Clinical Apheresis team at Carter BloodCare provides cellular therapy collections of both hematopoietic progenitor cells (HPCs) and mononuclear cells (MNCs) for both clinical and research use.
 Processing and storage is available through the Carter BloodCare cellular therapy laboratory, if needed.

 Hematopoietic Progenitor Cells (HPCs) and Mononuclear Cells (MNCs)/Leukopaks from Peripheral Blood

-Our team of specialists perform the collection of autologous and allogeneic hematopoietic peripheral blood stem cells (HPCs), mononuclear cells (MNCs), and donor lymphocytes; which can be used in the research of leading-edge therapies.
+Our team of specialists perform the collection of autologous and allogeneic HPCs, MNCs, and donor lymphocytes; which are used in the treatment of leading-edge therapies.
 Please note: agreements to process, freeze and store hematopoietic cells must exist between the requesting facility, Carter BloodCare and the donor.

 Facilities requesting collection of HPCs from peripheral blood by apheresis should contact the Clinical Apheresis Department.
 Prior to each HPC collection, the institution must perform administration of G-CSF, catheter placement (when appropriate) and appropriate reports documenting clearance for use.
 In addition, a Complete Blood Count (CBC) including differential count must be performed before collection.

-Carter BloodCare works closely with clients throughout the prescreening process.
-All donors must undergo a prescreening process within 30 days prior to the start of the first collection.
-The prescreen process includes evaluation of peripheral access, pregnancy assessment for female donor, and consent for release of medical information.
+Carter BloodCare tailors the prescreening process to client needs.
+Donors may undergo a prescreening process prior to the start of the first collection.
+The prescreen process typically includes evaluation of peripheral access, pregnancy assessment for female donor, and consent for release of medical information.
 Pregnancy assessments must be performed before hematopoietic growth factor administration or myeloablative therapy of the recipient.
+In cases of poor peripheral access, central venous catheter placement may be coordinated with the referring provider.

-HPC collection services are available for autologous and allogeneic, adult and pediatric donors.
-HPC collection may be performed at an outside facility or a predetermined Carter BloodCare neighborhood donor center.
+Cell Therapy collection services are available for autologous and allogeneic, adult and pediatric patients.
+Cell Therapy collection may be performed at an outside facility or a predetermined Carter BloodCare neighborhood donor center.

-HPC collection is done by trained personnel using apheresis cell separators.
-Donation of HPC is generally performed as an outpatient procedure and requires adequate preplanning.
-Autologous donors generally receive placement of a central venous catheter that can accommodate high volume flow rates, typically either a Quinton or a similar dialysis-type catheter.
+Cell Therapy collection is done by trained personnel using apheresis cell separators.
+These collections are generally performed as an outpatient procedure and requires adequate preplanning.
+Autologous donors and patients may require placement of a central venous catheter that can accommodate high volume flow rates, typically either a Quinton or a similar dialysis-type catheter.
+Generally, healthy allogeneic donors can undergo cell therapy collections using peripheral venous access.

 Emergency Privileges